timturing/BookNotes/README.md

 # BookNotes
-This is just a wiki to hold my booknotes. "smile"
+This is just a wiki to hold my booknotes. :smile:

 It hasn't been finished.